 2. Get an All-In Cost Estimate in Dollars

-Ask each firm to estimate total annual cost in dollars, including the advisor fee, weighted average fund and ETF expense ratios, platform or custody fees if any, and trading costs if any.
-Seeing it in dollars makes comparisons much easier.
+Ask each firm to estimate your total annual cost in dollars.
+This should include the advisor fee, the weighted average of fund and ETF expense ratios in your portfolio, any platform or custody fees, and trading costs if they apply.
+Seeing the full picture in dollars makes side-by-side comparisons far easier than comparing percentages alone.

 3. Verify Transparency With Disclosures

-For RIAs, a key document is Form ADV Part 2, which should describe fees, conflicts, and business practices in plain language.
-If a firm won’t provide clear disclosures, that’s a signal to slow down.
+For RIAs, a key document is Form ADV Part 2, which describes fees, conflicts, and business practices in plain language.
+If a firm will not provide clear disclosures or seems vague when you ask, treat that as a signal to slow down.
+Strong firms welcome these questions because their answers hold up in writing.
+If you are reviewing your current setup, our guide on signs it might be time to fire your financial advisor can help you decide whether to switch.

 4. Confirm Who Is Actually Managing Your Money

-Ask who your day-to-day contact is, whether you have a dedicated advisor or a rotating team, and what credentials matter for your situation, such as CFP for planning or CFA for investment analysis.
+Ask who your day-to-day contact will be.
+Will you have a dedicated advisor or work with a rotating team?
+It also helps to ask which credentials matter for your situation, such as a CFP for financial planning or a CFA for investment analysis.
+The credentials and structure tell you a lot about how the relationship will actually work.

 FAQs

-It varies by firm.
-Often it includes portfolio management, monitoring, rebalancing, and reporting.
-Planning may be included or limited.
-Confirm this in writing.
-Form ADV should describe the services and fee structure.
+It varies by firm, but it often includes portfolio management, ongoing monitoring, rebalancing, and reporting.
+Comprehensive financial planning may be included or limited to investment topics only.
+Always confirm in writing, and review the firm's Form ADV for a full description of services and fees.

-These are expense ratios.
-They are deducted inside the fund and reduce net performance.
-Index ETFs are often low-cost.
-Active mutual funds can be meaningfully higher.
-Ask for the portfolio's weighted average expense ratio.
+These fees are called expense ratios, and they are deducted inside the fund so you never see a separate bill.
+Index ETFs are often very low-cost, while active mutual funds can be meaningfully higher.
+Ask your advisor for the weighted average expense ratio across your full portfolio.

-For many individuals, investment advisory fees are not deductible the way they used to be, because the Tax Cuts and Jobs Act suspended many miscellaneous itemized deductions that previously applied.
-Confirm current rules for your situation with a qualified tax professional.
+For most individuals, investment advisory fees are no longer deductible the way they were in the past.
+The Tax Cuts and Jobs Act suspended many miscellaneous itemized deductions that previously applied to advisory fees.
+Confirm current rules for your specific situation with a qualified tax professional.

-Start with your all-in cost.
-Then compare it to what you're actually receiving: planning depth, tax coordination, proactive monitoring, and clarity.
-A low fee with weak service can still be expensive.
+Start with your all-in cost in dollars.
+Then compare it to what you are actually receiving in planning depth, tax coordination, proactive monitoring, and clarity.
+A low fee with weak service can still be expensive, while a higher fee that includes broad planning can be a strong value.

-Ask directly whether the advisor is a fiduciary for your relationship and whether they receive any commissions or product-based compensation.
+Ask directly whether your advisor is a fiduciary for your full relationship and whether they receive any commissions or product-based compensation.
 Then verify the answers in disclosures like Form ADV for investment advisers.
+The written record should match what you were told.

-It means the firm is registered with the SEC rather than only with a state and operates under the Investment Advisers Act framework, including fiduciary duty expectations described by the SEC.
+It means the firm is registered with the U.S. Securities and Exchange Commission rather than only with a state.
+SEC-registered advisers operate under the Investment Advisers Act framework, which includes fiduciary duty expectations described by the SEC.

-If you want a clear breakdown of what you’re paying and whether the services match your needs, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
-We’ll help you compare fee models, estimate all-in costs in dollars, and clarify what a proactive advisor relationship should look like.
+If you want a clear breakdown of what you are paying and whether the services match your needs, our team can help.
+Meet our team of CFP® professionals or schedule a complimentary consultation at Bauman Wealth Advisors.
+We will help you compare fee models, estimate all-in costs in dollars, and clarify what a proactive advisor relationship should look like as you plan for retirement and beyond.